 Please generally see Section 4.3 of the Volume 1 Requirements.
-In addition, responses should relate to Proposer's plans for this Project and/or to the collective experience of its Core Proposer Team Members, as applicable.
+In addition, responses should relate to Proposer's plans for this Project and/or to the collective experience of its Core Proposer Team Members, (including the experience of Affiliates of Core Proposer Team Members for whom a completed Form F (Project Experience) is included in the SOQ in accordance with Section 4.1 of the Volume 1 Requirements), 38 as applicable.